expandingthespiderverse/expandingthespiderverse.github.io/_pages/home.md

 layout: about
 title: Home
 permalink: /
-subtitle: An open access modular curriculum for teaching data advocacy in higher educational settings.
+subtitle: A website dedicated to the Expanding the Spider-Verse research project and documentary, as well as all of the thoughtful, talented artists who contributed to the project.

 profile:
   align: right
-  image: DA4ALogo.png
+  image: ExpandingTheSpiderVerse.png
   image_circular: false # crops the image to make it circular
   address: >
     <p></p>
     <p></p>
     <p></p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page